creatubbles/ctb-api-unity/README.md

 *NOTE* For Unity 5 projects, please consider using https://github.com/creatubbles/ctb-api-unity/ instead.
 It offers cancellable requests, more detailed error reporting and improved performance.

-*NOTE2* This library is still under development, and the SDK API might change in the next versions.
+*NOTE2* This library is still under development, and the SDK API might change in the future versions.

 ## Documentation
 SDK API reference (Doxygen generated) is available under `Docs/reference/html/` as `index.html`.